coindxter/linshield/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+This is a detailed Ubuntu 22.04 hardening script for Cyberpatriots\
+This is not fully done.
+There are still many, many things me and my team need to add to polish this up.
+I personally don't think this will ever be finsihed as Cyberpatiots is an ever changing compitetion with different vulnurablitys each image.
+This project aims to configure an Ubuntu 22.04 virtual computer as polished as possible.

 <!-- GETTING STARTED -->
 ## Getting Started

-Detailed Ubuntu 22.04 hardening script for Cyberpatriots\
 Make sure to mark main.py as an execuatable\
 [Link to CIS Benchmarks](https://drive.google.com/drive/folders/1ypIhhKznlM7kV1YDaFEKwkTnpdsPZXk_?usp=sharing)\
 [Link to learning images](https://drive.google.com/drive/u/1/folders/1w9VY57FTUfuPinmd2CvVs-oA5N03URW6)\